 For most people, the benefits of drinking green tea outweigh the risks, but if you drink too much green tea, are sensitive to caffeine, suffer anemia, or take certain medications, you may experience serious negative health effects.
 Just as it's possible to die from drinking too much water, it's possible to drink a lethal volume of green tea.
 However, caffeine overdose would be the primary risk.

-With Courtesy to Anne Marie Helmenstine, Ph.D.Chemistry Expert
+Anne Marie Helmenstine, Ph.D.Chemistry Expert

 No comments: